beclk/beclk/README.md

 # Hey there, my name is Lucas Beck ##

 ## 👋 About me
-I started my dev journey with Python and HTML5, through which I am building my fundamental knowledge.
+I am a brazilian student, who started the dev journey with Python and HTML5, through which I'm building my fundamental knowledge.
 I am currently studying Computer Science in La Salle University, pursuiting my Bachelor’s degree

 ## 🌱 Currently